TrafficPLANit/PLANitIO/src/test/resources/documentation/Unit Tests and Integration Tests.md

 ***Purpose:***

-This test corresponds to running the Explanatory network in the normal way.
+This test corresponds to running the Explanatory network.
 It is the simplest possible test case which can generate a result.
+The input file specifies values for all link and mode parameters, no default values are used.

 ***Description:***